AnnaMag/codeandart/_posts/2017-01-18-Debugging_part1.markdown

 </figure>

 This is the executed JavaScript code and the point where llnode plug-in comes to rescue.
+Re-run of the command using llnode that lists the first 40 frames:

 ```
 (lldb) v8 i 40
 ```

-Re-runs the command using llnode that lists the first 40 frames, and results in:
+results in:
 <figure>
   <img src="/codeandart/assets/images/btjs.png" alt="this is a placeholder image">
   <figcaption>Filled in stack trace.</figcaption>